cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

   - [End of lab 4](#end-of-lab-4)

 ## Lab Objectives
-The student upon completion of Lab 3 should have achieved the following objectives:
+We will have achieved the following objectives upon completion of Lab 2:

 * Understanding of Cilium networking for Kubernetes
 * Understanding on how to configure BGP in Cilium
-* Understanding on how to configure VRF in Cilium
+* Understanding on how to configure VRFs in Cilium
 * Understanding on how to configure SRv6 in Cilium

-## Verify pre-installed Cilium is running
+## Verify pre-installed Kubernetes and Cilium are running

 Kubernetes and Cilium Enterprise are pre-installed on the **Berlin** VM.
 All of the following steps are to be performed on the **Berlin** VM unless otherwise specified.

-1. SSH into the Berlin VM and cd into the lab_4/cilium directory and check out the contents
+1. From the **topology-host** SSH into the **Berlin VM**, cd into the lab_3/cilium directory and check out the contents
    ```
+   ssh cisco@berlin
+   or
-   ssh cisco@198.18.128.104
+   ssh cisco@192.168.122.100
    ```
    ```
-   cd ~/SRv6_dCloud_Lab/lab_4/cilium/
+   cd ~/LTRMSI-3000/lab_3/cilium/
    ```

 2. Run a couple commands to verify the Cilium Installation